patrickboateng/machine-learning-visualization/README.md

 ![](assets/header.png)

-> Visualization of various machine learning algorithms.
+Demonstrate how various machine learning optimization algorithms work by providing graphical displays.

-Long project description here.
+working on long description here.

 > **Note**
 > The application has not been shipped yet so the installation command will not work